Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 Of course, FBA and third-party logistics (3PL) have their own associated fees, which you can calculate as part of your margins.
 For most, they’re cheaper and easier than building your own warehousing networks, delivery infrastructure, and packing plants – but that also depends on your volume of sales and existing network.

-Amazon 1P vs. 3P largely depends on your organization and how involved you’re willing to be.
+Choosing between Amazon 1P vs 3P largely depends on your organization and how involved you’re willing to be.
 3P sellers have to deal with considerably more in terms of logistics, customer service, and direct marketing.
 This can add complexity and require greater business investment, even if it results in larger profits in the long term.

 Time vs. money

-Selling 3P ups the time expenditure per sale, but also increases profit per sale.
+Selling 3P increases the time expenditure per sale, but also increases profit per sale.
 Conversely, 1P greatly reduces hassle, but can significantly cut into margins.

 Tip: Sellers can use the nationwide MyFBAPrep network to handle all prep work, including bundling, kitting, labeling, and more.